amplitude/amplitude-docs/content/collections/web_experiment/en/implementation.md

 If you use a CDP other than Amplitude to send events, create an integration to provide user identity information and track events.
 If you don't create an integration, the script assumes you have Amplitude Browser SDK installed on the same site.

-The web experiment script supports common CDP integrations through an `integration` query parameter in the  script URL.
+The Web Experiment script supports common CDP integrations through an `integration` query parameter in the  script URL.

 #### Segment integration

-Web experimentation supports Segment by default.
+Web Experimentation supports Segment by default.
 Add `integration=segment` as a query parameter to the script URL.
 For example, if you use Amplitude's US region:

 ```html
 <!-- Replace API_KEY with your project's API key -->